Raising Cain: Reception

+Critical reviews were mixed to positive, with Lithgow earning praise.
+Raising Cain holds a 64% rating on Rotten Tomatoes based on 42 reviews.
+The site's critical consensus states "Raising Cain doesn't rank with Brian De Palma's best work, but John Lithgow's spellbinding split-personality performance makes this thriller hard to dismiss."

 Janet Maslin of The New York Times called the film a "delirious thriller" that "finds Mr. De Palma creating spellbinding, beautifully executed images that often make practically no sense.
-Working with an exhilirating sense of freedom, he seems to not care in the least what any of it really means.
+Working with an exhilarating sense of freedom, he seems to not care in the least what any of it really means.
 The results are playful, lively and no less unstrung than Dr. Carter Nix himself."
 Lawrence Cohn of Variety described the film as "a superficial, often risible, exercise in pure aesthetics that's likely to turn off mainstream audiences, spelling a fast flop.
 As a showcase for John Lithgow's acting talents and a visual tour de force, the film may delight the director's most camp followers."
 Kenneth Turan of the Los Angeles Times wrote that "De Palma has concocted a hugely improbable stew that is preposterous from beginning to end.
-And, despite some early confusion on this point, he has clearly done so with careful deliberation, intending 'Raising Cain' to function simultaneously as both a thriller and a parody of thrillers.
+And, despite some early confusion on this point, he has clearly done so with careful deliberation, intending Raising Cain to function simultaneously as both a thriller and a parody of thrillers.
 A commendably ambitious idea, but one that does not work well at all in this particular case."
-Dave Kehr of the Chicago Tribune gave the film one star out of four and wrote, "Lifting his subject this time from Michael Powell's extremely disturbing 'Peeping Tom' of 1960, De Palma has created one of the most incoherent films in memory, a mass of contradictions and inconsistencies that appears to have defeated the best efforts of three credited editors to make marginal sense of it."
+Dave Kehr of the Chicago Tribune gave the film one star out of four and wrote, "Lifting his subject this time from Michael Powell's extremely disturbing Peeping Tom of 1960, De Palma has created one of the most incoherent films in memory, a mass of contradictions and inconsistencies that appears to have defeated the best efforts of three credited editors to make marginal sense of it."
 Hal Hinson of The Washington Post wrote that "director Brian De Palma addresses his most vivid personal issues—his obsession with Hitchcock and twins, and the loss of innocence—but he runs through them impersonally, as if the luster of his own obsessions has worn off.
-That luster is about all that's missing from this flamboyant, skillfully crafted bit of moviemaking, but its absence makes 'Raising Cain' seem like something of a rehash."
-Owen Gleiberman of Entertainment Weekly assigned a grade of B- and wrote: "Is Raising Cain a good movie?
+That luster is about all that's missing from this flamboyant, skillfully crafted bit of moviemaking, but its absence makes Raising Cain seem like something of a rehash."
+Owen Gleiberman of Entertainment Weekly assigned a grade of B− and wrote: "Is Raising Cain a good movie?
 No way.
 You could almost say it's intentionally bad — a gleeful piece of jerry-built schlock.
 Yet De Palma's naughty-boy gamesmanship has a perverse fascination, even when it doesn't work (which is most of the time)."

-Raising Cain holds a 61% rating on Rotten Tomatoes based on 38 reviews.
-The site's critical consensus states "Raising Cain doesn't rank with Brian De Palma's best work, but John Lithgow's spellbinding split-personality performance makes this thriller hard to dismiss."